-- 1. Develop an understanding of the 4 Behavior Styles. - 2.
-Within a specific focus, (me at work or me at home) understand which of the Behavior Styles you use to be effective within that particular frame of reference.
+- 1. Develop an understanding of the four Behavior Styles. - 2.
+Within a specific focus, (work, home, social, etc.) understand which of the Behavior Styles you tend to use to be effective.

-Remember: If you change your focus, or frame of reference, it is likely that your patterns of behavior will change as you work to be effective within this different environment.
-Failure to recognize the need to shift your Behavior Style will negatively impact your credibility.
+Remember: If you change your focus, or frame of reference, your patterns of behavior may change as you work to be effective within this different environment.
+Failure to recognize the need to shift your Behavior Style can negatively impact your credibility.